On the Trail of the Phoenix – Sambal Jantung Pisang

 Carefully peel away the petal-like bracts from the banana inflorence and pluck out the small and elongated blossoms.

-Pull out the tough pistil from the banana blossoms.
+Pull out the tough stigma from the banana blossoms.
 They look like burnt matchsticks and are not pleasant to eat.
 If the petals are not open, gently rub the petals with the tips of thumb and finger to locate the pistil.
 Soak the blossoms in a bowl of cold water to prevent browning.

 Bring a pot of water to boil and lower the flame to a gentle simmer and add a pinch of salt.
 Lower the banana blossoms into the water and allow it to cook until soften considerably.
 It should take about 8-10 min.
 Drain and set aside.